 Wool is hypo-allergenic – it will help reduce problems associated with skin irritations and will not encourage the presence of dust mites or mould and so helps to control allergies and breathing problems.
 Wool is therefore a perfect solution for customers who suffer from asthma or are allergic to feathers.

 Our duvets are not moth-proofed so are not treated with any harmful chemicals such as pentachlorophenol (nasty stuff that causes eye infections, breathing difficulties and skin problems among other horrible ailments).
 Wool is safe because it is a natural flame retardant.
 It won’t ignite easily and does not spread flames as synthetics do.
 Since our duvets are designed to be used all year, moths are not an issue.
 If you are planning to store your duvet for some months in a cupboard then we recommend dry-cleaning it and storing it in the green carrier bag which it will have arrived in.
 Some sandalwood or moth balls in the cupboard won’t go amiss.

 Also, unlike thermoplastic fibres, wool will not melt into a sticky mass, which can adhere to the skin and cause severe burns.
 Wool simply smoulders down to an ash that is non-sticking and cool to the touch.
 Most importantly, it does not generate toxic gases when it burns.

 Wool is sustainable and it is obtained without cruelty unlike down and feather duvet fillings.
 70 per cent of the down and feathers used in bedding and clothing come from China and you don’t want to know how this down is “collected” – it’s really nasty.
-Our sheep don’t particularly like being sheared but it’s over in minutes and they appreciate being freed from their heavy fleeces.
+Sheep don’t particularly like being sheared but it’s over in minutes and they appreciate being freed from their heavy fleeces.
 Moreover, the annual shearing is a vital part of appropriate animal husbandry and caring properly for the sheep.